 • Check fuel tank for possible damage and leakage

 There is a difference between a car smelling like oil and a car burning oil.
 In this discussion, we will discuss car smells like burning oil.
 A car smelling like burning oil indicates external engine oil leaking.

 Here are the possible areas that should be checked for leaks.

 • Bad valve cover gasket can leak onto the engine and exhaust

 • Bad oil pan gasket can leak onto the exhaust system

 Vinegar Smell in the Cabin

 If a car smells like vinegar, it is a sign that there is mold in the air duct.
-This is due to condensed water left behind when the air conditioner has been used.
+This is due to condensed water left behind when the used air conditioner is.
 Moreover, the dirty cabin air filter can also contribute to a vinegar-like smell.
-To reduce condensed water from building up, turn off the air condition five minutes prior to turning the vehicle off.
-Also, replacing the cabin air filter may help along with disinfectant spray.
+To reduce condensed water from building up, turn off the air conditioner five minutes before turning the vehicle off.
+Also, replacing the cabin air filter may help with disinfectant spray.